-1 It should be easy to --- ---- -------- ---- ------ ---- --
+1 It should be easy to --------------------- ----

-2 It should solve a or fulfi ll a (example:
+2 It should solve a or fulfill a (example:

-).
-1 1 116

-and make your life
+). and make your life

-and make things
+and make things and make your life

+and make timigs

-3. Listen to part one and complete the uses. table with words that James Wallman
+3. Listen to part one and compuses. olete the table with words that James Wallman

 Noun Adjective

 intuition

 simplicity

 obviousness

 essence

 function

 help

 4. Complete these sentences with adjectives from Exercise 3 above, choosing the correct alternative.
 (The numbers in brackets refer to those in the table above).
 1 It's not very pretty, but it really works - it's just very

+Listen to the second part and co he says.
+It's the Testa Roadster.
+This is the rrect the three years has been the most exciting. e mistakes in this summary of what le which goes from 0 to 60 mph in d it was very exciting.
+The response
-34 seconds.
-I drove one from Paris to Cann from the accelerator is instant.6.
-Listen to the third part and answer th

-1 What product does James expect to see in 2 What does he sometimes not like about d

-3 Where does he not like driving?

-4 Which companies are mentioned?

-5 What is the comparison with the 747 plan ne?
+6. Listen to the third part and answer these questions.1 What product does James expect to see in the near future?2 What does he sometimes not like about driving?3 Where does he not like driving?4 Which companies are mentioned?5 What is the comparison with the 747 plane?

-7. Complete the answers to these expressions from parts two and three.
-1 Is the Testa petrol-driven? - No, it's e 2 Is there a delay when you press the accelerate response is a i erator? - No, there is no l
+7. Complete the answers to expressions from parts two and 1 Is the Testa petrol-driven? - No, 2 Is there a delay when you press the response is a three. it's e the accelerator? ? - No, there is no l